“There’s nothing wrong with you. I don’t know why you’re here.”

 I thought having an official diagnosis would make it easier for me to receive the care I needed.
 Spoiler alert: It did not.
 Unfortunately, it was still very difficult to find medical specialists who were willing to take me seriously.
 They continued to dismiss me as a young female who didn’t “look sick.”
 I also discovered that most of my doctors knew very little about nutrition.
 No one ever talked to me about inflammation, food sensitivities, or the importance of a balanced gut microbiome.

 I decided it was time to ditch the traditional one-size-fits-all model in favor of a functional nutrition approach.
 Functional nutrition considers every aspect of a person’s health in order to address the root cause of a problem.
 For example, a conventional approach might involve prescribing drugs for chronic diarrhea with no known cause (often labeled IBS).
-A functional approach involves taking the whole picture of health into account, including eating habits, sleep patterns, stress, lifestyle, exercise, and health history.
-It may also involve running lab tests to identify food sensitivities or imbalances in the gut, and using these results to develop an ultra-personalized plan.
+A functional approach takes the complete picture of health into account, including but not limited to eating habits, sleep patterns, stress, lifestyle, exercise, and health history.
+It may also involve running lab tests to identify food sensitivities or imbalances in the gut, and using these results to create an ultra-personalized plan.